How to use Logback SDK v2

 • bulk mode : 4617.98 logs/sec

-The specifications of the equipment used for the above performance test are as follows.
+The specifications for the equipment used in the performance test above are as follows:

-• Transmission performance may vary depending on a load.
+• The transfer performance may differ depending on the load.

-Tests were run in a no-load situation, and it shows relatively low performance when being sent to the real instances in use.
+The test was run with no load, and it shows relatively low performance when transferring with the actual instance in use.

-Therefore, we recommend using the default bulk mode.
+Therefore, it is recommended to use the default bulk mode.

-You must set the appropriate bulkSize considering a client server log pattern.
+Configure an appropriate bulkSize based on the client server's log pattern.
 (Default: 1000)

 AsyncAppender

-You can get the same result by using AsyncAppender, which is supported by the logback as below.
+You can get the same type of results by using the AsyncAppender provided by Logback, as shown below.

 <appender name="nelo-logback-async" class="ch.qos.logback.classic.AsyncAppender">